 Information Security Incident Management Policy

-- Minimise the risk of vital or confidential information being lost or falling into the hands of people who do not have the right to see it
+- Do what they can to help stop important or private information being lost or falling into the hands of people who do not have the right to see it